garygr2002/Rebalance/README.md

 ### Referenced Accounts

 Referenced accounts begin at column 158, and maybe up to 16 characters long per referenced account.
 Their content is constrained to positive integers.
 The referenced accounts may be used by the indicated synthesizer.
 For example, an averaging synthesizer will need to reference the accounts it is expected to average.

+## Basis File

+-> Enter description for the basis file here (hint: it is the same format as the holding file).

+## Code File

+-> Enter description for the code file here.

+## Detailed File

+-> Enter description for the detailed file here.

+## Distinguished File

+-> Enter description for the distinguished file here.

+## Gains Files

+-> Enter description for the capital gains tax rate files here.

+## Holding File

+-> Enter description for the holding file here.

+## Income Files

+-> Enter description for the income tax rate files here.

 ## Portfolio File